santi1s/github-deployment-poc/PERMISSIONS_FIX.md

 **Current state:**
 ```
-Deployments: Read & write
+Deployments: Read & write  ✅
-Contents: (not set or Read-only)
+Contents: Read             ✅
+Statuses: (not set)        ❌ MISSING
 ```

 **Change to:**
 ```
 Deployments: Read & write  ← Keep this
-Contents: Read             ← Add this (or Change to Read & write)
+Contents: Read             ← Keep this
+Statuses: Read & write     ← ADD THIS (required for deployment display)
 ```

+**Note**: Some GitHub App settings interfaces may show this as "Commit statuses" instead of "Statuses".

 ### Step 3: Save Changes